How Much Did It Cost Us To Live in France for one year?

 Medical & Doctor ( 450 Euros / month) $585

-Medical and health was our third biggest expense.
+Medical and health were our third biggest expense.
 It accounted for about 15% of our total expenses.
 We could have cut that bill in half if we chose to insure ourselves through a French company instead of using a US insurance company.
 One of our concerns was losing our continual coverage in the US.
 There are certain benefits to keeping continual coverage which I won’t go into.
 Contact an insurance carrier to find out for yourself.
-This year, we may chose to buy medical insurance from an insurance company in France but we need to understand the ramifications first.
+This year, we may choose to buy medical insurance from an insurance company in France but we need to understand the ramifications first.
 This means I have some research to do.
 So far, we have not made any claims on our insurance because of our deductible.
 In fact, we pay for doctor visits out of our pocket here in France.
 Each visit costs us a whopping 23 euros.
 That’s it.
-Another thing to note is that medicine and prescriptions are a fraction of what it cost in the US.
+Another thing to note is that medicine and prescriptions are a fraction of what it costs in the US.

-- Medical Insurance: 400 dollars / month paid to US company
+- Medical Insurance: 400 dollars/month paid to US company

 - 6 Doctor visits in France: 140 Euros